 In defining real estate transaction, it should be noted that professional organizations also have some legal rights to make guidelines in many countries.
-For example, in the U.S, prohibition is made on real estate transaction on the account of race, color, sex, national origin and religion by the Federal Fair Housing Act.
+Tor example, in the U.S, prohibition is made on real estate transaction on the account of race, color, sex, national origin and religion by the Federal Fair Housing Act.
 The general agreement between the buyer and seller of real estate is regarded to be purchase agreement and it is commonly governed by general principles of contract law.
 Another requirement found to be common in real estate contracts is that the title of the property sold must be marketable.
 This is a requirement that the seller have proof concerning all the property that he/she intend to sell and that there is no hidden interests in title on the part of the third party.
 A buyer finds it necessary in this respect to employ title insurance companies to investigate on the whether the title is marketable or not.
 The most common method of financing real estate transactions is through a mortgage or arrangements by individuals and businesses willing to make large value purchases of real estate without paying the entire value of the purchase up front.
-In this respect, the borrower is obligated to pay back the amount borrowed to the lender along with a predetermined set of payments.5 modern England where modern property lawyers generally regard the concept to be land.
-Real property law or commonly used as land law has developed in Europe from the use of tribal/feudal law on one hand and Roman law on the other hand.
+In this respect, the borrower is obligated to pay back the amount borrowed to the lender along with a predetermined set of payments.

+Historically, real property is famously used to translate civilian concept of immoveable property and this term has been entrenched in the USA for example but the conception is different in modern England where modern property lawyers generally regard the concept to be land.6 Real property law or commonly used as land law has developed in Europe from the use of tribal/feudal law on one hand and Roman law on the other hand.
 In the history of the world, the origin of feudal system can be traced at the aftermath of the massive migrations of the 6th to 8th century A.C and it gained prominence in Britain after the Norman Conquest in 1066.
 This system is premised on the fact that all lands should be solely owned by a King or noble man and he can give it out as a kind of loan (Feu) to ordinary individual and who in turn was meant to pay back with the fruits of the land or pay back from personal services such as military service.
-The feudal system was really a success in terms of practice on the continent and flourished all over the Middle Ages and it ended at period that marked the starting-point of the modern age with the advent of philosophy of enlightenment and grand revolutions of the 18th century.
+The feudal system was really a success in terms of practice on the continent and flourished all over the Middle Ages and it ended at period that marked the starting-point of the modem age Wffii; the advent of philosophy of enlightenment and grand revolutions of the 18th century.
 The revolution led to the annihilation of the privileges of the aristocracy and officialized the new social paradigm of free and equal citizens.